Teaching Machine Learning Fundamentals with LEGO Robotics: Discussion

-Despite these limitations, our findings provide initial evidence that the \textit{Machine Learning with Bricks} platform and curriculum can effectively introduce machine learning concepts to young learners while fostering engagement and motivation for continued learning.
+Despite these limitations, our findings provide initial evidence that the \textit{Machine Learning with Bricks} platform and curriculum can serve as an engaging introduction to machine learning concepts for young learners, with promising indicators of motivation for continued learning.